Alexander Zverev: Playing style

-Zverev is an aggressive baseliner.
-He often stands way back behind the baseline and aims to hit powerful groundstrokes either for winners or to wear down his opponent.
+Zverev is a passive baseline pusher.
+His main strategy is to stay way back behind the baseline, hits powerful groundstrokes in the middle of the court and hopes that his opponent misses his shot.
 Although his height slows him down on the court, it also adds to his reach and gives him the ability to get more balls back in play.
 Novak Djokovic has commented, "He moves well for his height."
-Zverev can generate a lot of power with both his backhand and forehand.
 His backhand, in particular, is regarded as his strength and one of the best in the game.
-He uses a semi-open stance and employs a western grip on his forehand.
+He can generate a lot of power off it with high accuracy, and his ability to absorb pace makes it one of the best shots in the modern game for rally tolerance.
+He often uses a semi-open stance and employs a western grip on his forehand.
 He has a continental-eastern grip on his backhand.
-Zverev can also slice his backhands that require a low center of gravity, despite his height.
+Zverev can also slice his backhands that require a low centre of gravity, despite his height.
+He is often criticized for being too passive and having a weaker forehand than that of other top 10 players.

 With Zverev's height of 1.98 m, he can generate big serves at 220 kph or faster at sharper angles than shorter players.
 The year Zverev first broke into the top 20, he was still not one of the better servers on tour, ranking just 38th in serve rating.
 This was well behind him ranking 18th in return rating, showing that his return game was much stronger than his serving.
 By 2018, he had improved in both categories, ranking 19th in serve rating and 8th in return rating.
 Zverev excels in particular at hitting a high percentage of first serves in, landing 64.2% in 2018.
 In his return game, he had the fifth highest percentage of first serve points won that year at 32.4%.
-His second serve is much more shaky and exploitable.
-Zverev hit the most double faults hit on tour in 2016 and 2020.
+His second serve has been a weakness for him in his earlier years, yet he has managed to turn it into a consistent strength.
+Zverev hit the most double faults on tour in 2016 and 2020.
+While it has improved since, it can still cause trouble for the German in big points.